 That's what all the others are doing, Bill.

-You know, you numbers are numbers.
+You know, numbers are numbers.

-So they're not they can't run on open borders.
+So they can't run on open borders.

 All right, but think about what you're saying.

-He'll patronize them.
+No, he'll patronize them.

-He'll kiss their butts like he did on the View.
+He'll kiss their butts like he did on The View.

 He'll do that.